mongodb-industry-solutions/ist.media/README.md

 ./bin/uwsgi-debug.start
 ```

-You will probably need to adapt some path names in the start script.
+You will probably need to adapt some paths in the start script.
 If all goes well, you can access the app from your browser at localhost:9090.

 ## Acknowledgements